US hits Chinese, North Korean firms with sanctions

 SEK Studio has an international reputation and has contributed work to big-budget animated features including Disney’s “Pocahontas” and “The Lion King.”

-Also hit with sanctions was North Korean Minister of People’s Armed Forces, Ri Yong Gil.
+Also hit with sanctions was the North Korean Minister of People’s Armed Forces, Ri Yong Gil.

 – Myanmar, Bangladesh –